Spot Metering – A Beginner’s Guide on How to Use it

 To learn more about using the spot meter and other metering modes on your camera and when to use them, check out our 365 Days of Photography Course.
 In this course, I teach in-depth about how best to use the metering system in your digital cameras and why it’s important to understand this.

-Here is another related article that provides a great deal more information on how exposure metering works in cameras.
+We also have another related article about zone system that provides a great deal more information on how exposure metering works in cameras.

 See more in